 Location: Impact is county wide.
-Action is specific to the Emergency Management

-Departments the lead agency, partnering with all fire and police agencies.
+Action is specific to the Emergency Management Departments the lead agency, partnering with all fire and police agencies.

 The impact of nearly every hazard can be lessened if people are warned well enough in advance and given instructions about what actions they need to take.
 Adequate warning is a challenge in all hazard situations.
 Mass-warning systems such as sirens have the advantage of being able to reach people throughout an area regardless of what they are doing, but can convey almost no information about the impending hazard or what actions are proper to take.
 Additionally, these systems are very expensive and could be difficult to maintain.
 Emergency Broadcast Systems, which interrupt regular radio and television broadcasts with hazard warnings and information, are inexpensive and can effectively communicate hazard response information but can only be used by people who happen to be listening to the radio or watching television at the time.
-EBS lacks the ability to target the specific area affected by a hazard; they can cause unnecessary anxiety in large areas.
+E.B.S. lacks the ability to target the specific area affected by a hazard; they can cause unnecessary anxiety in large areas.
 Neither system adequately addresses the needs of the county.

-Action: The mass notification system is a system that alerts county residents via their telephones.
-The system is able to call all residents or call only those within a specific area affected by a hazard.
-County officials can record a message including hazard information and instructions that will be played on phone calls and can be left on answering systems.
+Action: The mass notification system is a system that alerts county residents by several means, such as "hard lined" telephones, cell phones, text messages, and email.
 The system meets Tuscola County's warning needs by both actively contacting residents and providing them with adequate information.
-It is also significantly less expensive than countywide siren coverage would be.
-Unlisted numbers and cell phone numbers can be added to the system if they are reported by their owners.
+It is also significantly less expensive than creating a countywide siren system.